 DCDC, Smithsonian’s Museum on Main Street, Arizona Humanities and Arizona Community Foundation have created a platform of education and engagement for grades 7-16 which will engage youth in conversations about their communities.

-Decision Center for a Desert City (DCDC) at Arizona State University is reaching out to grade 7-16 teachers to participate in our training on a STEM tool called WaterSim Arizona and a humanities experience called WaterStories.
+Supported by a grant from the Ellis Center for Educational Excellence of the Arizona Community Foundation, DCDC is reaching out to grade 7-16 teachers to participate in our training on a STEM tool called WaterSim Arizona and a humanities experience called WaterStories.
 In conjunction with Arizona’s two-year tour of Smithsonian’s Water/Ways exhibition, our training will provide rural teachers with tools to integrate sustainable water issues into standard-based classroom activities.

 The one-day training includes: